Speed up your MySQL replication replicasSun, Jan 13, 2008 in Databases

-Paul Tuckfield of YouTube has spoken about how he sped up his slaves by pre-fetching the slave’s relay logs.
+Paul Tuckfield of YouTube has spoken about how he sped up his replicas by pre-fetching the replica’s relay logs.
 I wrote an implementation of this, tried it on my workload, and it didn’t speed them up.
 (I didn’t expect it to; I don’t have the right workload).
 I had a few email exchanges with Paul and some other experts on the topic and we agreed my workload isn’t going to benefit from the pre-fetching.

 In the meantime, I’ve got a pretty sophisticated implementation of Paul’s idea just sitting around, unused.
 I haven’t released it for the same reasons Paul didn’t release his: I’m afraid it might do more harm than good.

 However, if you’d like the code, send me an email at [baron at this domain] and I’ll share the code with you.
 In return, I would like you to tell me about your hardware and your workload, and to do at least some rudimentary benchmarks to show whether it works or not on your workload.
 If I find that this is beneficial for some people, I may go ahead and release the code as part of Maatkit.

 I'm Baron Schwartz, the founder and CEO of VividCortex.
 I am the author of High Performance MySQL and lots of open-source software for performance analysis, monitoring, and system administration.
 I contribute to various database communities such as Oracle, PostgreSQL, Redis and MongoDB.
 More about me.